Fairy: Legends

 These illusions are also implicit in the tales of fairy ointment.
 Many tales from Northern Europe tell of a mortal woman summoned to attend a fairy birth — sometimes attending a mortal, kidnapped woman's childbed.
 Invariably, the woman is given something for the child's eyes, usually an ointment; through mischance, or sometimes curiosity, she uses it on one or both of her own eyes.
 At that point, she sees where she is; one midwife realizes that she was not attending a great lady in a fine house but her own runaway maid-servant in a wretched cave.
 She escapes without making her ability known but sooner or later betrays that she can see the fairies.
 She is invariably blinded in that eye or in both if she used the ointment on both.

 There have been claims by people in the past, like William Blake, to have seen fairy funerals.
 Allan Cunningham in his Lives of Eminent British Painters records that William Blake claimed to have seen a fairy funeral:

 'Did you ever see a fairy's funeral, madam?' said Blake to a lady who happened to sit next to him.
 'Never, sir!' said the lady.
 'I have,' said Blake, 'but not before last night.'
 And he went on to tell how, in his garden, he had seen 'a procession of creatures of the size and colour of green and grey grasshoppers, bearing a body laid out on a rose-leaf, which they buried with songs, and then disappeared.'
 They are believed to be an omen of death.

 The Tuatha Dé Danann are a race of supernaturally-gifted people in Irish mythology.
 They are thought to represent the main deities of pre-Christian Ireland.
 Many of the Irish modern tales of the Tuatha Dé Danann refer to these beings as fairies, though in more ancient times they were regarded as goddesses and gods.
 The Tuatha Dé Danann were spoken of as having come from islands in the north of the world or, in other sources, from the sky.
-After being defeated in a series of battles with other otherworldly beings, and then by the ancestors of the current Irish people, they were said to have withdrawn to the sídhe (fairy mounds), where they lived on in popular imagination as "fairies".
+After being victorious in a series of battles with other otherworldly beings, and then being defeated by the ancestors of the current Irish people, they were said to have withdrawn to the sídhe (fairy mounds), where they lived on in popular imagination as "fairies".

 They are associated with several Otherworld realms including Mag Mell ('the Pleasant Plain'), Emain Ablach ('the place of apples'), and Tir na nÓg ('the Land of Youth').